 Our ALA student chapter, founded in September 1981, has a long history of bringing notable professionals to campus for guest lectures, organizing field trips and professional activities, and coordinating student travel to ALA conferences.

 The ASIS&T student chapter at Illinois has been active since 1977 in sponsoring programs—lectures, field trips, projects—to supplement iSchool coursework.
 The student chapter was selected in 1987 as the winner of the first Student Chapter-of-the-Year Award, established by ASIST to recognize outstanding student chapters for their participation in, and contributions to, the Society and the advancement of information science.
+(Not currently active)

 The Chinese Student Group works to establish strong communication and interaction between iSchool Chinese students and alumni, other student groups, and library communities regarding study, life, and career.
 It also serves as a bridge between the iSchool and China in order to contribute to LIS research, practice, and education in a global context.